Buyer’s Guide – How To Choose The Right Speakers For Your Car

 The ten speakers we just looked at represent some of the best car speakers on the market.
 But, having great speakers doesn’t necessarily mean you’re going to get great sound right out of the box.
 There are a bunch of factors that will influence how good a speaker will sound in a given car.

-Now, we’ll tackle everything you’ll need to know to select the best car speakers for your ride.
+Now, we’ll tackle everything you’ll need to know to select excellent car speakers for your ride.

 Subwoofers are the largest speakers we’re going to be concerned with, and they typically range from 10-15” in size.
 They’re responsible for handling the lowest frequencies in your music.
 Most stock car audio systems don’t include a subwoofer.
 Instead, they’re added to an aftermarket system.

-When you close your eyes and picture a car audio speaker, chances are you see a woofer.
-Woofers are the medium sized speakers that are present in any car audio system.
+When you close your eyes and picture a car speaker, chances are you see a woofer.
+Woofers are the medium sized speakers that are present in any car sound system.
 They’re usually 3.5-7.5” in size, and they handle the mid-range frequencies in your car.

-The larger the woofer, the better it is at handling bass frequencies.
+The larger the woofer cone, the better it is at handling bass frequencies and producing the best sound.
 Meanwhile, smaller woofers handle frequencies closer to the high end of the range with more accuracy.

 Tweeters are tiny speakers that handle the high-end frequencies in your music.
 These speakers are typically under 1.5” in size.
 In full-range speakers, tweeters are mounted in the middle of the woofer.
 With component systems, tweeters are usually mounted high in the door panel, or just behind the driver and passenger seats.